aspose-slides/Aspose.Slides-Products/slides/en/nodejs-net/conversion/pps-to-fodp/_index.md

 {{% blocks/products/pf/feature-page-section h2="Convert PPS to FODP in Node.js" %}}

 [**Aspose.Slides for Node.js via .NET**](/slides/nodejs-net/) lets developers create, read, edit, and convert presentation files in Node.js applications.
-You can load a `PPS` file with the `Presentation` class and export it to a `FODP` file by using the presentation API.
+You can load a `PPS` file with the `Presentation` class and export it to an `FODP` file by using the presentation API.

 {{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section  h2="Convert PPS to FODP in Node.js" %}}
-To convert `PPS` to `FODP`, create a `Presentation` from the source file and export it to a `FODP` file.
+To convert `PPS` to `FODP`, create a `Presentation` from the source file and export it to an `FODP` file.

-{{% blocks/products/pf/agp/code-block title="JavaScript code for convert PPS into FODP" offSpacer="true" %}}
+{{% blocks/products/pf/agp/code-block title="JavaScript code to convert PPS into FODP" offSpacer="true" %}}

 ```javascript
 const presentation = new asposeSlides.Presentation("sourceFile.pps");